 If the soil feels boggy at the top and base of the pot then overwatering and poor drainage are the causes of the leaf tips turning brown in which case:

 - Reduce how often you water the peace lily.
 Peace lilies prefer a good soak, so that the soil is evenly moist, then wait for the surface of the soil to dry before watering again.
-This mimics the typical conditions of soil moisture in the peace lilies natural habitat.
+This mimics the typical conditions of soil moisture in the peace lily’s natural habitat.
 Typically this means watering peace lilies every 7- 10 days.

-If you have particularly hard water in your area then use rainwater, bottled water or filtered water, to water your peace lily, to avoid turning the leaf tips brown.
+If you have particularly hard water in your area then use rainwater, bottled water, or filtered water, to water your peace lily, to avoid turning the leaf tips brown.

-You can also water peace lilies with water that is left in a bowl overnight to allow fluoride and chlorine to evaporate from the water, which should make t safe to water the peace lily.
+You can also water peace lilies with water that is left in a bowl overnight to allow fluoride and chlorine to evaporate from the water, which should make it safe to water the peace lily.

 (Read my article, how often to water peace lilies).

 Should I cut the brown tips off my peace lily leaves?

 Cut any brown leaf tips back with a sharp pair of pruners.
 The brown tip does not turn green again, so trim the leaf back with a natural looking, rounded leaf shape, to restore the appearance of the peace lily’s leaves and to stimulate new green growth.

 This does not harm the peace lily and if you have fixed the cause of the leaf tips turning brown then peace lily should stay a healthy green.

 The most likely reason for peace lily leaves turning yellow and brown is because of too much sun.
 Peace lilies are native to tropical forests where they grow in the shade.
 Therefore the leaves are very sensitive to direct sunlight which causes them to scorch and turn brown and yellow.